- Scientific Name

 Pronunciation: my-oh-tis gri-sess-sens

 Approximately 95% of the entire known population of gray myotis hibernate in just nine caves each winter.
-In these few caves, dense concentrations are extremely vulnerable to human disturbance.
-Fewer than 5% of available caves are suitable for gray myotis occupancy at any time.
-Exceptionally cold and warm caves are necessary for hibernation and for the rearing of young, respectively.
+In these few caves, dense concentrations of bats are extremely vulnerable to human disturbance.
+Fewer than five percent of available caves are suitable for gray myotis occupancy at any time.
+Exceptionally cold and warm caves are necessary for hibernation and for rearing young.

-Loss of these critically important caves, through human disturbance and vandalism, combined with the adverse effects of siltation and pollution of waterways over which the bats feed, resulted in an alarming 80% decline of gray myotis in less than two decades.
+Loss of these critically important caves, through human disturbance and vandalism, combined with the adverse effects of the pollution of waterways from which the bats feed, resulted in an alarming 80% decline of gray myotis in less than two decades.
 In 1976, this bat was one of the first to be listed as Endangered by the U.S. Fish and Wildlife Service.
-Since listing, several critical hibernation and maternity caves have been gated, leading to stable and growing populations in many areas.
+Since the listing, several critical hibernation and maternity caves have been gated, leading to stable and growing populations in many areas.